ElGeroIngles/damage_system/README.md

 ## Credits

-This datapack uses a datapack from [Cloud Wolf](https://www.youtube.com/@CloudWolfMinecraft) that basicly allows us to detect who the attacker is and who is the victim, I know that we have **/execute on** but this datapack was developed before that command was introduced, nonetheless it still works and it very powerfull.
+This datapack uses a datapack from [Cloud Wolf](https://www.youtube.com/@CloudWolfMinecraft) that basicly allows us to detect who the attacker is and who is the victim, I know that we have **/execute on attacker** but this datapack was developed before that command was introduced, nonetheless it still works and it very powerfull.
 You can check out his datapack [here](https://youtu.be/YZfCBBvOMN4).

 ## How to use